Charles Tuaau

-Charles Tuaau (/ˈtuːaʊ/ TOO-ow, born January 4, 1992) is a former American football defensive tackle.
+Charles Tuaau (/ˈtuːaʊ/ TOO-ow, born January 4, 1992) is an American former football defensive tackle.
 He played for the Kansas City Chiefs and Miami Dolphins of the National Football League (NFL) after he went undrafted in the 2015 NFL Draft.
 He also played for the IBM Big Blue of Japan's X-League.

 The native of Hawaii played college football at two junior colleges in California, Pasadena City College and Riverside City College, before transferring to Texas A&M University–Commerce, where he earned All-American honors.

 Playing career

 High school

 Tuaau attended and played football at Leilehua High School in his native Wahiawa, Hawaii.
 He signed a letter of intent with the University of Hawaii after completing high school, but instead enrolled at Pasadena City College (PCC), a California junior college, in 2011.

 College

 In 2011, Tuaau played football for PCC, and during his freshman season he recorded 45 tackles, including 17 tackles for loss and 5 sacks, and led the team with 7 quarterback hurries.
 He was named to the SCFA All-National Southern Conference First-team.

 After his 2011 season at PCC, he transferred to Riverside City College for his sophomore season in 2012.
 He accumulated 48 tackles and 9 sacks during the 2012 season.

 In February 2013, Tuaau signed with Oregon State University, although he failed to meet its academic requirements and ultimately transferred to Texas A&M University–Commerce instead.
 He immediately made a significant impact during his first season at A&M–Commerce in 2013: he tallied 59 tackles, 25 tackles for loss, and 12.5 sacks in his first season, setting school season records for sacks (12.5) and tackles for loss (25), as well as the record for tackles for loss in a single game (5).
 He also earned Lone Star Conference Defensive Player of the Year and Defensive Lineman of the Year honors and was named to the AFCA All-America first-team and Daktronics All-America second-team in 2013.

 Prior to the 2014 season, Tuaau was named a preseason Division II All-American by Beyond Sports Network.
 He also gained attention from NFL scouts, as College Football 24/7 writer Mike Huguenin praised his "disruptive nature" and opined that his 2013 statistics were "staggering numbers for a nose tackle".

 In his senior season in 2014, Tuaau amassed 27 tackles, including 14 unassisted tackles, 9 tackles for loss, and 4.5 sacks.
 He was selected as a Cliff Harris Award finalist as one of the nation's most outstanding defensive players at a "small college", and also helped lead A&M–Commerce to the 2014 Lone Star Conference championship.

 Tuaau finished his two-year career at A&M–Commerce with 86 tackles, including 45 solo tackles, 34 tackles for loss, and 17 sacks.
 D2Football.com placed him 23rd on its list of the Top 100 NCAA Division II prospects available in the 2015 NFL Draft.